Roeli1996/ha-ecowater-hydrolink/README.md

 ## 📝 Changelog

+#### v1.3.2 – Added calculated daily usage sensor

+This release adds a new sensor `calculated_daily_use` that estimates your daily water consumption based on the total water used.
+It provides a reliable alternative for users who experience delays in the official `water_used_today` sensor.

+#### ✨ New features
+- **`calculated_daily_use` sensor** – shows an estimate of today's water usage (units follow your selected unit system: liters or gallons).
+- **Automatic reset at midnight** – the counter resets to zero each day.

+#### 🔧 Improvements
+- Minor code optimizations and enhanced logging for better debugging.

+#### 📝 Notes
+- No breaking changes; update is safe for all users.
+- The new sensor appears automatically after updating.

 ### v1.3.1 – Added logo (cosmetic only)

 This release adds a logo to the integration for a nicer appearance in the Home Assistant interface.